 Annual grants of equity awards to our executive officers, including our Named Executive Officers, are generally determined and approved at pre-scheduled Compensation Committee meetings, with such meeting date typically serving as the grant date.
 However, the Compensation Committee may sometimes approve the grant of equity awards to executive officers and other employees in advance of its next scheduled meeting, either at a special meeting or by unanimous written consent, in connection with certain new hires, promotions and other circumstances where the Compensation Committee deems it appropriate to make such grants.
 The grant dates for these equity awards are typically the same date that a newly hired officer begins employment or the effective date of an officer's promotion, as applicable.
-Grants made to new hires below the level of Vice President are approved on a monthly basis by our Equity Award Committee, comprised solely of Dr. Morrissey, acting in his capacity as a director pursuant to authority delegated to him by the Compensation Committee.
+Grants made to new hires below the level of Vice President, are approved on a monthly basis by our Equity Award Committee, comprised solely of Dr. Morrissey, acting in his capacity as a director pursuant to authority delegated to him by the Compensation Committee.
 All stock options are granted with an exercise price that is not less than the closing price of our common stock on The Nasdaq Global Select Market on the grant date.
-We have no plan or practice to time option grants in coordination with the release of non-public information, and we do not time the release of non-public information to affect the value of executive compensation.
+We have no plan or practice to time option grants in coordination with the release of non-public information to affect the value of executive compensation.

-Stock Ownership Guidelines for Named Executive Officers
+Stock Ownership Guidelines

 The Board maintains Stock Ownership Guidelines for our Named Executive Officers in order to further align their financial interests with those of our stockholders, as well as to promote sound corporate governance.
-For our Named Executive Officers, we amended our Stock Ownership Guidelines in February 2021 to establish the following ownership targets:
+The Stock Ownership Guidelines for our Named Executive Officers establish the following ownership targets and provide for a "lesser of" approach to address stock price volatility often experienced by biotechnology companies:

-Position Ownership Level Chief Executive Officer Value equivalent to 5 times annual base salary Other Named Executive Officers Value equivalent to 3 times annual base salary
+Position Ownership Level Chief Executive Officer Lesser of a value equivalent to 5 times annual base salary or 160,000 shares Other Named Executive Officers Lesser of a value equivalent to 1.5 times annual base salary or 25,000 shares

-These new ownership targets represent increases from the prior targets for the Chief Executive Officer (the lesser of the value equivalent to 5 times the annual base salary or 160,000 shares) and for other Named Executive Officers (the lesser of the value equivalent to 1.5 times annual base salary or 25,000 shares).
 All Named Executive Officers are expected to achieve their stock ownership targets within five years of becoming subject to these guidelines.
 The policy includes procedures for granting exemptions in the case of severe financial hardship.
 In determining ownership levels for each Named Executive Officer under our Stock Ownership Guidelines, credit is provided for shares held outright (including shares owned through trusts, our 401(k) Plan, or by a spouse), as well as 50% of the number of vested, but unexercised, stock options.
-No credit is provided for RSUs or PSUs until they vest.
+No credit is provided for RSUs until they vest.
 The values for all shares determined to be held by Named Executive Officers are based on the 200-day average stock price as of the measurement date.
-As of February 18, 2022, all of our Named Executive Officers had met the required ownership targets.
+As of February 10, 2020, all of our Named Executive Officers had met the required ownership targets.